Best MVNO carrier 2025

 Only some phones have network switching

 The majority of best MVNO carriers are lower-cost alternatives that don't offer a lot more when compared to their base carrier(s).
-However, Google Fi Wireless uses the T-Mobile network in the United States for solid overall coverage.
-While just a few phones are compatible with its 'Designed for Fi' feature (for automatic switching to open Wi-Fi networks when they are available), if you have a compatible device such as the Google Pixel 9 or the Samsung Galaxy S25 Ultra, you should have reliable service with full 5G access.
+However, Google Fi Wireless uses the T-Mobile network in the United States for great overall coverage.
+While just a few phones are compatible with its 'Designed for Fi' feature (for automatic switching to open Wi-Fi networks whenever they are available), if you happen to have a compatible device such as the Google Pixel 9 or the Samsung Galaxy S25 Ultra, you should have solid network range with full 5G access.

-The biggest feature that sets Google Fi Wireless apart is international service on the Flexible and Unlimited Plus plans.
-If you're traveling in any of the more than 200 supported countries, your data will cost the same as it does at home.
-You'll also get unlimited texts but will need to pay $0.20 per minute for calls.
-Do keep in mind that the Simply Unlimited plan doesn't come with most of these international usage perks, nor does it include shareable data.
+The biggest feature that sets Google Fi Wireless apart is international service on the Unlimited Premium plan.
+If you're traveling in any of the over 200 supported countries, your data cost will be the same as it is at home.
+You'll also be getting unlimited texts but will need to pay $0.20 per minute for calls, along with 50GB of high-speed data.

 How to choose